dpc-sdp/migrate_cron/README.txt

 INTRODUCTION
 ------------
 The Migrate Cron module provides the functionality of executing the migrations on cronjob at a particular interval.
+The module provides the UI as well, so each migration cron interval can be set individually.

 REQUIREMENTS